Agoric/documentation/main/glossary/README.md

 AmountMath executes the logic of how [amounts](#amounts) are changed when digital assets are merged, separated, or otherwise manipulated.
 For example, a deposit of 2 bucks into a purse that already has 3 bucks gives a new balance of 5 bucks.
 But, a deposit of a non-fungible theater ticket into a purse that already holds five tickets isn't done by numeric addition.
-Instead, you have to add a string or object to an array or record.
+Instead, you have to combine two arrays, containing either strings (`MathKind.STR_SET`) or objects/records (`MathKind.SET`).

 AmountMath has a single set of polymorphic methods of three different kinds to deal with [fungible](#fungible) assets (values are natural numbers) and [non-fungible](#non-fungible) assets (values are an array or object).
 The three AmountMathKinds are
 - `MathKind.NAT`: Used with fungible assets.
 Amount values are natural numbers (non-negative integers).
 Default value.
 - `MathKind.STRING_SET`: Used with non-fungible assets.
-Amount values are strings.
+Amount values are arrays of strings.
 - `MathKind.SET`: Used with non-fungible assets.
-Amount values are objects or records with multiple properties.
+Amount values are arrays of objects or records with multiple properties.

 For more information, see the [ERTP Guide's AmountMath section](/ertp/guide/amount-math.md) and the [ERTP API's AmountMath section](/ertp/api/amount-math.md).